 The government’s aim is for more people to have another income, on top of the State Pension, when they come to retire.
 The full basic State Pension for those who reached State pension age prior to 6 April 2016 in 2017/18 is £122.30 a week for a single person.
 For those who reach State pension age after 5 April 2016 the full New State pension in 2017/18 is £159.55.
 The State pension will only provide for a very basic standard of living in retirement.
 The government is therefore encouraging people to save more for their retirement through workplace pensions so that they can enjoy a better quality of retirement.

-Employers are required to enrol their eligible workers automatically into a scheme to make it easier for people to start saving.
+Employers are required to enrol their eligible workers automatically into a qualifying scheme to make it easier for people to start saving.

 What does this mean for you?